demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

   // ...
 ```

-If email sent successfully, we will be returning `unit` .
+If the email sent successfully, we would be returning `unit` .

 With the help of these two types, we can declare the `SendSignupEmail` type as